immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28843 - [SC - Low] Canceled partial redeeming syncs the accounting....md

 # Canceled partial redeeming syncs the accounting of a particular cdp without further updating its stake.

-Submitted on Wed Feb 28 2024 10:02:19 GMT-0400 (Atlantic Standard Time) by @Stormy for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 28th 2024 at 16:02:19 UTC by @Stormy for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28843